What Is Brachytherapy For Prostate Cancer

 Q: How long does brachytherapy take?
 A: The duration of brachytherapy depends on the type of procedure.
 LDR brachytherapy typically takes about one to two hours, while HDR brachytherapy may require multiple sessions lasting a few hours each.

 Q: Will I be radioactive after brachytherapy?
 A: With LDR brachytherapy, the radioactive seeds remain in your prostate permanently.
-However, the amount of radiation emitted by the seeds is very low, and you will not pose a significant risk to others.
+Even so, the amount of radiation emitted by the seeds is very low, and you will not pose a significant risk to others.
 With HDR brachytherapy, there is no radioactive material left in your body after the procedure.

 Q: How effective is brachytherapy for prostate cancer?
 A: Brachytherapy is a highly effective treatment for localized prostate cancer.
 Studies have shown that it can achieve similar or even better outcomes compared to other treatment modalities, such as surgery or external beam radiation therapy.